Access Summer Internship Program

-Weill-Ithaca Summer Experience in Research (WISER) is a joint program between Cornell Ithaca and Weill Cornell Medicine geared to provide historically underrepresented and/or low-income students who are members of the Pre-Professional Programs (P3) with biomedical research guidance and field experience.
+Weill-Ithaca Summer Experience in Research (WISER) is a joint program between Cornell Ithaca and Weill Cornell Medicine (WCM) geared to provide historically underrepresented and/or low-income students who are members of the Cornell University Pre-Professional Programs (P3) with biomedical research guidance and field experience.

-Six students with interest in public health, community health or health disparities research, are selected to participate in this paid six-week summer program in New York City.
+Six students with an interest in basic science, medical or health disparities research, are selected to participate in this paid six-week summer program in New York City.
 Accepted students are assigned to a community organization, and guided through the process of developing a research question embedded within an existing project.
 Students participate in journal clubs, didactic courses on research ethics, community-based participatory research, preliminary data analysis and scientific data presentation.
 They work on projects as a group, providing feedback to their peers, and eventually complete a written and oral presentation of their work.

 Through WISER, Weill Cornell is able to build pipelines to biomedical research, and to increase the racial and ethnic diversity in academic medicine.

 This program is only for Cornell students.
-For more information and to apply, click here
+Applicants should have housing in the Greater New York City area and be able to commute to WCM for the duration of the program.
+For more information and to apply, click here for more information

 Gateways Laboratory Program